KittyJutsu/Just-Another-s-GTA-ONLINE-PVP-Macros-/README.md

 # quickmacrogta5
 Based off MacMailler's QuickMacro
-| Made by Just_Another for GTAO 1.48 for UnknownCheats
+| Made by Just_Another for GTAO 1.48 for UnknownCheats | NOT UPDATED FOR WHATEVER VERSION GTA IS ON RIGHT NOW.
+YOU ARE FREE TO UPDATE IT.
 -----